eugenewebdevs/python-quick-start/Lesson1/README.md

 print(5 * "3")
 ```

 This does not work because we are trying to multiply a number type and a string type.
+To python this is kind of like saying:

+5 * three

+So it will fail as one of those values is not a number.

 ## Functions